mindspore-ai/docs/tutorials/training/source_en/advanced_use/customized_debugging_information.md

 [1 1]]
 ```

-## Asynchronous Data Dump
+## Data Dump Introduction

-When the training result deviates from the expectation on Ascend, the input and output of the operator can be dumped for debugging through Asynchronous Data Dump.
+The input and output of the operator can be saved for debugging through the data dump when the training result deviates from the expectation.
+Data dump includes Synchronous Dump and Asynchronous Dump.

-> `comm_ops` operators are not supported by Asynchronous Data Dump. `comm_ops` can be found in [Operator List](https://www.mindspore.cn/docs/en/master/operator_list.html).

-1. Turn on the switch to save graph IR: `context.set_context(save_graphs=True)`.
-2. Execute training script.
-3. Open `hwopt_d_end_graph_{graph id}.ir` in the directory you execute the script and find the name of the operators you want to Dump.
-4. Configure json file: `data_dump.json`.
+### Synchronous Dump

+1. Create dump json file:`data_dump.json`.

+    The name and location of the JSON file can be customized.

     ```json
     {
-        "DumpSettings": {
+        "common_dump_settings": {
+            "dump_mode": 0,
+            "path": "/tmp/net/",
             "net_name": "ResNet50",
+            "iteration": 0,
+            "input_output": 0,
+            "kernels": ["Default/Conv-op12"],
+            "support_device": [0,1,2,3,4,5,6,7]
+        },
+        "e2e_dump_settings": {
+            "enable": false,
+            "trans_flag": false
+        }
+    }
+    ```

+    - `dump_mode`：0:dump all kernels in graph, 1: dump kernels in kernels list.
+    - `path`：The absolute path where dump saves data.
+    - `net_name`：net name eg:ResNet50.
+    - `iteration`：Specify the iterations to dump.
+All kernels in graph will be dumped.
+    - `input_output`：0:dump input and output of kernel, 1:dump input of kernel, 2:dump output of kernel.
+    - `kernels`：full name of kernel.
+Enable `context.set_context(save_graphs=True)` and get full name of kernel from `hwopt_d_end_graph_{graph_id}.ir`.
+    - `support_device`：support devices, default setting is `[0,1,2,3,4,5,6,7]`.
+You can specify specific device ids to dump specific device data.
+    - `enable`：enable synchronous dump.
+    - `trans_flag`：enable trans flag.
+Transform the device data format into NCHW.

+2. Specify the location of the JSON file.

+    ```bash
+    export MINDSPORE_DUMP_CONFIG={Absolute path of data_dump.json}
+    ```

+    - Set the environment variables before executing the training script.
+Settings will not take effect during training.
+    - Dump environment variables need to be configured before calling `mindspore.communication.management.init`.

+3. Execute the training script to dump data.

+4. Parse the Dump file

+    Call `numpy.fromfile` to parse dump data file.

+### Asynchronous Dump

+1. Create dump json file:`data_dump.json`.

+    The name and location of the JSON file can be customized.
+    ```json
+    {
+        "common_dump_settings": {
             "dump_mode": 0,
-            "op_debug_mode": 0,
+            "path": "/relative_path",
+            "net_name": "ResNet50",
             "iteration": 0,
+            "input_output": 0,
-            "kernels": ["Default/Conv2D-op2", "Default/TensorAdd-op10"]
+            "kernels": ["Default/Conv-op12"],
+            "support_device": [0,1,2,3,4,5,6,7]
+        },
+        "async_dump_settings": {
+            "enable": false,
+            "op_debug_mode": 0
         }
     }
     ```

-    > - `net_name`: net name eg:ResNet50.
-    > - `dump_mode`: 0: dump all kernels, 1: dump kernels in kernels list.
+    - `dump_mode`：0:dump all kernels in graph, 1: dump kernels in kernels list.
-    > - `op_debug_mode`: please set to 0.
+    - `path`：Relative path where dump data saves. eg:data will be saved in `/var/log/npu/ide_deam/dump/relative_path`.
+    - `net_name`：net name eg:ResNet50.
-    > - `iteration`: specified iteration to dump. `iteration` should be set to 0 when `dataset_sink_mode` is False and data of every iteration will be dumped.
+    - `iteration`：Specify the iterations to dump.
+Iteration should be set to 0 when dataset_sink_mode is False and data of every iteration will be dumped.
-    > - `kernels`: `fullname_with_scope` of kernel which need to dump.

-5. Set environment variables.
+    - `input_output`：0:dump input and output of kernel, 1:dump input of kernel, 2:dump output of kernel.
+    - `kernels`：Full name of kernel.
+Enable `context.set_context(save_graphs=True)` and get full name of kernel from `hwopt_d_end_graph_{graph_id}.ir`. `kernels` only support TBE operator, AiCPU operator and communication operator.
+Data of communication operation input operator will be dumped if `kernels` is set to the name of communication operator.
+    - `support_device`：support devices, default setting is `[0,1,2,3,4,5,6,7]`.
+You can specify specific device ids to dump specific device data.
+    - `enable`：enable Asynchronous Dump.
+    - `op_debug_mode`：please set to 0.

+2. Specify the json configuration file of Dump.

     ```bash
-    export ENABLE_DATA_DUMP=1
-    export DATA_DUMP_PATH=/test
-    export DATA_DUMP_CONFIG_PATH=data_dump.json
+    export MINDSPORE_DUMP_CONFIG={Absolute path of data_dump.json}
     ```

-    > - Set the environment variables before executing the training script.
+    - Set the environment variables before executing the training script.
 Setting environment variables during training will not take effect.
-    > - Dump environment variables need to be configured before calling `mindspore.communication.management.init`.
+    - Dump environment variables need to be configured before calling `mindspore.communication.management.init`.

-6. Execute the training script again.
+3. Execute the training script to dump data.

-7. Parse the Dump file.
+4. Parse the Dump file

-    Change directory to `/var/log/npu/ide_daemon/dump/` after training and execute the following commands to parse Dump data file:
+    Change directory to /var/log/npu/ide_daemon/dump/ after training, execute the following commands to parse Dump data file:

     ```bash
     python /usr/local/Ascend/toolkit/tools/operator_cmp/compare/dump_data_conversion.pyc -type offline -target numpy -i ./{Dump file path}} -o ./{output file path}